Luodian/Otter/README.md

 ## ☄️ Training

-Train on `in-context-instruction(ICI)` datasets, using the following commands:
+Train on `MIMIC-IT` datasets, using the following commands:

 First, run, and answer the questions asked.
 This will generate a config file and save it to the cache folder.
 The config will be used automatically to properly set the default options when doing `accelerate launch`.